This software uses the projective transformation to register images of a flat scene obtained from different

 (c)

-Fig. 3. (a), (b) Two images of a flower garden. (c) Registration of the images by the projective transformation.
+Fig. 3. (a), (b) Two images of a flower garden. (c) Automatic registration of the images by the projective

-Although the scene is not completely flat, compared to the distance of the camera to the scene, the changes in
+transformation.
+Although the scene is not completely flat, compared to the distance of the camera to the scene,

-scene elevation are small.
-The images have been obtained from about the same viewpoint.
+changes in scene elevation are small.
+The images have been obtained from slightly different views.